tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 missing values or unknown classes when transforming.
 The encoder is fitted only on the training set to avoid data leakage.
 See [Encoder](../data_cleaning/encoder.md) for a description of the parameters.

+!!!note
+    This method only encodes the categorical features.
+It does not encode the target column!
+Use the [clean](#clean) method for that.

 <br /><br /><br />